PhillyGilly/Sonoff-Zigbee-Bridge-Pro-for-HA/README.md

 The instructions set out here provided a pretty good stating point and are easy to follow.
 I don't know why Sonoff don't supply the bridge with the header fitted as providing the pin-outs means they know that users want to modify it. https://notenoughtech.com/home-automation/tasmota-on-sonoff-zb-bridge-pro/

-The only improvement to the procedure abouce is that I prefer the Tasmota on-line flasher as it avoids the step of searching for and downloading it ans then installing and running an ESP32 flasher. https://tasmota.github.io/install/
+The only improvement to the procedure abouce is that I prefer the Tasmota on-line flasher as it avoids the step of searching for and downloading it and then installing and running an ESP32 flasher. https://tasmota.github.io/install/

 Once you have got the Bridge to talk to your wifi, set it up with a static IP and remember that for later mine is 19.168.2.110.